New England Journal of Medicine December 05, 2002

-A Comparison of Rate-Control and Rhythm-Control Strategies in Atrial Fibrillation
+A Comparison of Rate Control and Rhythm Control in Patients with Atrial Fibrillation

 Bottom Line

-The AFFIRM trial demonstrated that a rhythm-control strategy does not provide a survival benefit compared to a rate-control strategy in patients with atrial fibrillation and risk factors for stroke or death.
+The AFFIRM trial demonstrated that a rhythm-control strategy offered no survival advantage over a rate-control strategy in patients with atrial fibrillation and high cardiovascular risk, and was associated with more adverse drug effects and hospitalizations.

 Key Findings